Dungyichao/OPC_Data_Access/README.md

     <tbody>
         <tr>
             <td align="center">Field Control Station (FCS)</td>
             <td align="left">This is a small computer which can take analog or digital input/output and provide computing power.
-The communication between FCS and electronics or hardwares can be wired or wireless.</td>
+The communication between FCS and electronics or hardwares can be wired or wireless.
+FCS can be far away from the physical equipments and located in remote DCS office.</td>
         </tr>
         <tr>
             <td align="center">Human Interface Station (HIS)</td>